MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 An **`AnimatedEntity`** is an entity whose **Motion** is set to **Animated** and has a "hand-recorded animation" (created with the "Record" button) which can be played, paused, and stopped.

-Animated Entity has these properties in the properties panel:
+Animated Entity has these properties in the Properties panel:

 * **Animation [Play/Stop/Record]** - Animations can be recorded without scripting.
 To record an animation in the desktop editor or in VR, set **Motion** to **Animated**, press **"Record"**, adjust the entity’s position, rotation, and/or scale, and then press **"Stop"**.
 Press **"Play"** to preview the recorded animation.